News of the World (album): "We Are the Champions"

 According to Freddie Mercury, "We Are the Champions" had already been written in 1975 but was not recorded until 1977.
 Released as a single with "We Will Rock You", "We Are the Champions" reached number two in the UK and number four in the US.
 "We Are the Champions" was the first promotional video for which fan club members were invited to participate in the filming.
 The video was filmed at the New London Theatre on 6 October 1977.
 Everyone received a free single of "We Are the Champions", a day before the single was released.
 To thank the audience for their attendance and role in making the video, Queen performed a short free concert after the shoot.
 It is one of the band's most popular songs.

 On 7 October 2017, Queen released a Raw Sessions version of the track to celebrate the 40th anniversary of the release of News of the World.
 It was made from previously unheard vocal and instrumental takes from the original multi-track tapes.
 It also presents for the first time the original recorded length of the track, which is two choruses more than the 1977 edited single.

 "Sheer Heart Attack"

-"Sheer Heart Attack" was half-finished at the time of the 1974 album of the same name.
-Taylor sang lead on the demo, but for the definitive version the band decided Mercury should sing lead vocals, with Taylor singing the chorus.
-Rhythm guitar and bass were played by Taylor, apart from some guitar "screams" by May during the instrumental section.